 Colon and rectal cancer, sometimes called colorectal cancer, forms inside the large intestine, which is approximately five and a half feet long.
 The first five feet of the large intestine is called the colon.
 The rectum makes up the last six inches.
 This is where stool collects and then passes out of the body through the anus during a bowel movement.

 Colon and rectal cancer often develops slowly over several years.
 It typically starts as a small, abnormal growth on the surface of the colon called a polyp.
 Some polyps can eventually turn into cancer.
 A small percentage of colon and rectal cancers may look different due to a hereditary form of the disease.

-Colorectal cancer is often contained within the colon, but when it becomes advanced, the cancer can metastasize (spread) to other organs.
-When colorectal cancer spreads, it may move to the liver or lungs.
+Colorectal cancer is often contained within the colon.
+But when it becomes advanced, the cancer can metastasize (spread) to other organs, most often the liver and lungs.

-Depending on the stage of your disease, your doctor may recommend treatment with surgery, chemotherapy, radiation therapy, or some combination of these.
-Your treatment will also vary based on whether the cancer is located in your colon or your rectum.
+Your treatment will depend on the stage of your cancer.
+You may have surgery, chemotherapy, radiation therapy, or some combination of these.
+Your treatment will also vary based on how advanced your disease is and whether it is located in your colon or your rectum.

 You may also be eligible for a clinical trial exploring a new therapy.